Physicslibrary/SonoUno-Raspberry-Pi/README.md

 https://www.raspberrypi.org/software/operating-systems/

+BBC Radio 4 Scientifically... podcast "The Blind Astronomer"<br>

 https://www.bbc.co.uk/programmes/p09mg44c

 https://reinforceeu.eu/

 https://reinforceeu.eu/events/webinars/how-help-scientists-gravitational-wave-noise-hunt

-File "The use of sonification in REINFORCE" explains SonoUno from YouTube webinar "How to help scientists in the Gravitational Wave noise hunt"<br>
+File "The use of sonification in REINFORCE" explains sonoUno from YouTube webinar "How to help scientists in the Gravitational Wave noise hunt"<br>

 https://reinforceeu.eu/sites/default/files/2020-09/The%20use%20of%20sonification%20in%20REINFORCE%20-%C2%A0Beatriz%20Garcia.pdf